Tuva: Ethnic groups

-As can be seen above, during the period 1959–2010 there has been more than a doubling of ethnic Tuvans.
-The Russian population growth slowed by the 1980s and decreased by 50% since 1989.
+During the period from 1959 to 2010, there was more than a doubling of ethnic Tuvans.
+The Russian population growth slowed by the 1980s and decreased by 70% since 1989.
 The official languages are Tuvan (Turkic) and Russian (Slavic).

 Outside Kyzyl, settlements have few if any Russian inhabitants and, in general, Tuvans use their original language as their first language.
 However, there is a small population of Old Believers in the Republic scattered in some of the most isolated areas.
-Before Soviet rule, there were a number of large ethnic Russian Old Believer villages, but as the atheist ideology crept in, the believers moved deeper and deeper into the taiga in order to avoid contact with outsiders.
+Before Soviet rule, there were a number of large ethnic Russian Old Believer villages, but as atheism spread, the believers moved deeper and deeper into the taiga in order to avoid contact with outsiders.
 Major Old Believer villages are Erzhei, Uzhep, Unzhei, Zhivei and Bolee Malkiye (all in the Kaa-Khemsky District).
 Smaller ultra-Orthodox settlements are found further upstream.

-Ethnic Russians make up 34.3% of the population (as of 2010 Census) in Kaa-Khemsky District, one of the most remote regions in Tuva.
+Ethnic Russians make up 27.4% of the population (as of the 2021 census) in Kaa-Khemsky District, one of the most remote regions in Tuva.
 The population is mostly Old Believers.
-Russians account for 29.1% of the population in Piy-Khemsky and 28.4% in Kyzyl.
+Russians account for 18.9% of the population in Piy-Khemsky and 16.4% in Kyzyl.